A Place to Call Home (TV series): International

 Shortly after airing in Australia A Place to Call Home started broadcasting on TV One in New Zealand.

 Series one and two began airing on BBC2 in the United Kingdom on 17 November 2014, series three on 25 February 2016, and series four on 13 February 2017.
 The fifth series was promoted to a BBC1 daytime slot, and began airing daily on 13 March 2018.
-The sixth and final series begins on BBC1 on 11 February 2019.
+The sixth and final series aired on BBC1 on 11 February 2019.

 All six seasons are available for streaming in the US and Canada on Acorn TV.
 The first four seasons were also distributed to television stations by American Public Television.

 In 2020, all six seasons were made available for streaming in Sweden on SVT Play until 17 September, in Norway on NRK TV and in Finland on YLE TV1.

 In 2020, the entire series began screening in Greece on ERT2 weekdays from 29 June as "Μια Καινούργια Αρχή" (A New Start).